LordSquishers/StreamlineSim/readme.md

 would be extremely helpful in visualizing flow around an object.

 ### iPad Pythonista Compatibility
 The `main_ipad.py` script should be run in Pythonista (3.6).
 This version is actually more straightforward and useful than the standalone Matplotlib version.
-To operate, left and right cycle the types of components, while the up and down arrow change the strength by 1 (using shift changes the strength by 5).
+To operate, left and right arrow cycle the types of components, while the up and down arrow change the strength by 1 (using shift changes the strength by 5).
+Pressing M will change touch modes between Add and Inspect.
+Keyboard required for key input.

-***
 ## Examples

 #### Single Source in Uniform Flow `[Source(1, 0, 0)]`